James4Ever0/notes/SEO search engine optimization SEMrush alternative.md

 [awesome-keyword-finder-tools](https://github.com/eliquid/awesome-keyword-finder-tools) A curated list of amazingly awesome seo keyword finder tools

 [Keyword-Research-tool-python](https://github.com/hassancs91/Keyword-Research-tool-python) Build a Keyword research tool with google autocomplete suggestions in python

+[keyword tool](https://github.com/steffigb/keywordTool) The Keyword Manager is a tool to support SEAs and SEOs finding new keywords from a website.

+[keyword_tool](https://github.com/austyngo/keyword_tool) Web app to extract keywords from pasted text.
+Built with NLTK and Streamlit.

+[keywordshitter2](https://github.com/wassname/keywordshitter2) A website to find long-tail keywords using search suggestions, still works on []

 [seo_keyword_research_tools](https://github.com/rdowns26/seo_keyword_research_tools) The Keyword Volume Tool uses the Google Adwords API Targeting Ideas Service to return the search volume and competition of a massive list of keywords.
 The Keyword Expansion Tool uses the Google Adwords API Targeting Ideas Service to expand an input keyword into up to 500 related keywords with search volume.